Venus Metals Director Increases Shareholding

 Venus Metals Corporation Limited (AU:VMC) has released an update.

-Venus Metals Corporation Limited announced a change in the director’s interest as Matthew Hogan acquired 114,392 ordinary shares through an on-market trade.
-This acquisition brings Hogan’s total holdings to 3,730,056 ordinary shares, along with various options and performance rights.
-The transaction, valued at $6,520, reflects the director’s continued confidence in the company’s potential growth.
+Venus Metals Corporation Limited has announced a change in the director’s interest, with Matthew Hogan acquiring 23,020 ordinary shares through an on-market trade.
+The transaction, valued at $1,151, increases the director’s holdings, signaling potential confidence in the company’s future performance.
+Investors may find this insider activity noteworthy as it could reflect underlying business prospects.

 For further insights into AU:VMC stock, check out TipRanks’ Stock Analysis page.